CAFapi/caf-common/caf-api/README.md

 - HealthResult (final): A result returned from a class that implements HealthReporter, indicating its health status and if necessary, a message detailing further information.

-- QuietResource: Utility class for use with try-with-resources, for classes where the close operation may throw an exception, but this is not a useful check. @param <T> the class to close quietly
+- QuietResource: Utility class for use with try-with-resources, for classes where the close operation may throw an exception, but this is not a useful check.

 ## Enums